Cadrach/jdr/README.md

 TODO
 * Rule Set
     * Group of Abilities
+        * Extendable or not extendable
     * Required abilities (must be filled)
     * Visible abilities (abilities visibles to everyone)
     * Hidden abilities (abilities hidden from everyone exept DM)
+    * Computed abilities (provided calculation, can always be manually modified using bonus/malus)
-    * "Spendable" abilities (used for action "costing" something)
+    * "Spendable" abilities (used for action "costing" something, will be presented when creating an action)
     * Types or rolls (and their modifiers)
     * Base value for abilities + modifiers
     * Can register the rolls used to create characters (could be provided by the DM: for creation, 6x D20 rolled, with a custom explanation).
         * Could be proposed in the ruleset
-        * Ruleset could have "variations" you can choose from for different steps (Char creations etc...)
+        * Ruleset could have "variations" you can choose from for different steps (Char creations mode, char start at level X, char has specifics attributes, etc...)
         * Ruleset can have references: books or websites urls
     * Can be made a public ruleset (superadmin only)
 * Player sheets (& NPCs)
     * Can be modified by DM
     * Can be modified by the player
+    * Is PC / NPC reserved feature
     * All modification registered and easily searchable (by DM or player)
     * Outside appearance description
     * Token system (Poker chips of Deadlands)